-Shifting to a four-day workweek necessitates a radical and more egalitarian adjustment in our understanding of work itself, not as drudgery, status, or backbreaking labor but as a contribution you make, after which you get to take a nap and lead the rest of your life.
-Yes, less work means people are generally less annoyed about doing it and subsequently better at their jobs — but also just means that everyone gets to work less, which is also a good goal.
+Shifting to a four-day workweek necessitates a radical and more egalitarian adjustment in our understanding of work itself not as drudgery, status, or backbreaking labor but as a contribution you make, after which you get to take a nap and lead the rest of your life.
+Luckily, it seems like more and more employees are starting to push for that shift.
+Hopefully, management will finally listen.